shruubsspoons/ferrit-instances/README.md

 If all instances could be processed, the script exits with an exit code of 0.
 If the script was unable to process an instance, it will continue processing other instances, but the exit code will be 1.
 If there was an error to do with processing the CSV, the exit code is 2.

-### Instances on Tor
+### Instances on Tor or I2P

+This script will attempt to connect to instances that are onion or I2P sites.

+#### Tor

-This script will attempt to connect to instances that are onion sites.
-To make sure it can do this, it will see if Tor is running and if torsocks is installed.
+To make sure it can connect to onion sites, the script will see if Tor is running and if torsocks is installed.
 If neither condition is met, the script will not attempt to connect to Ferrit onion sites and will skip them.
+The exit code will still be 0, assuming that the WWW Ferrit sites were processed without error.

+#### I2P

+In order to allow the script to connect to I2P, you must specify a proxy host and port in the environment variable `I2P_HTTP_PROXY`.
+This is typically 127.0.0.1:4444, unless your proxy listens on a separate address and/or port.
+If this environment variable is not defined or it is empty, the script will not attempt to connect to Ferrit I2P sites and will skip them.
 The exit code will still be 0, assuming that the WWW Ferrit sites were processed without error.

 # License